ProIntegritate/IOCs/README.md

 - FUZZYHash
 - File ID (Type)
 - Filesize
-- Richheader Similarity hash* (Added from 2020-01-01, if not found (i.e. an ELF, Script, MSI, RTF, DOC or whatever) a "-" will be shown)
+- Richhash (Richheader), if not found (i.e. an ELF, Script, MSI, RTF, DOC or whatever) nothing will be shown here.

-*Please note that the RichHash (Richheader Similarity hash) isn't likely to be compatible with other implementations of a PE RichHas, mostly because i have nothing to test against.
-Feel free to contact me on twitter if you have a 1) sort-of-standard tool that can generate a RichHash and 2) some tool that use RichHash to detect something.
-If you provide that, i can create a compatible version of RichHash.
-Right now i cannot find anything.*

-*So - for the moment the RichHash fields should only be used to pivot within these IOC files and not with a 3'rd party tool because lack of compatibility.*
+  If a richhash wasn't found in the executable PE, the section betwee 0x80 to 0xff will be hasbed and "missing" will be shown in state (below).
+It can still be used to pivot on - it's just not very precise.
+- Richhash Filename
+- Richhash State: "Full header" + (size) or "No header"

+*Note: Richhashes were added are compatible with YARA rules from 2020-Jan-08, before that they used another format which wasn't compatible and could only be used for pivoting within the data.
+Will release proper hashes of the files with proper richheader hashes later on.*